cjmyles/firebase-monorepo/README.md

 }
 ```

-In a desperate attempt to enable Yarn workspaces in Firebase (and therefore share our `core` package) we use the "nohoist" feature to create symlinks to the `core` package within the `node_modules` directories of `functions` and `web` (see https://stackoverflow.com/q/55783984/373406 for more information).
+In a desperate attempt to enable Yarn workspaces in Firebase (and therefore share our `core` package) we use the `nohoist` feature to create symlinks to the `core` package within the `node_modules` directories of `functions` and `web` (see https://stackoverflow.com/q/55783984/373406 for more information).

 # Installation